 Ag + Open Space prioritizes conservation actions that address multiple conservation features on the landscape, where high priority areas across goals overlap.
-We use this information to identify priority areas where we may take a proactive approach and reach out to landowners, as well as use this information to evaluate projects that come to us through landowner inquiry.
+This information is used to identify priority areas where Ag + Open Space may take a proactive approach and reach out to landowners, as well as use this information to evaluate projects that come to us through landowner inquiry.

-In addition to evaluating where conservation features from multiple goals overlap, Ag + Open Space also evaluates other co-benefits of open space protection, including areas that make us more resilient to climate change, floods, fire, drought, and sea level rise, or factors that are important for carbon sequestration.
+In addition to evaluating where conservation features from multiple goals overlap, Ag + Open Space also evaluates other co-benefits of open space protection, including areas that make Sonoma County more resilient to climate change, floods, fire, drought, and sea level rise, or factors that are important for carbon sequestration.
 These additional benefits are not called out in the Expenditure Plan, but are recognized as important elements in creating healthy and resilient ecosystems and communities.

-Please visit the Ag + Open Space Interactive Map to explore areas where multiple conservation features and co-benefits overlap
+Please visit the interactive map on Ag + Open Space's website to explore areas where multiple conservation features and co-benefits overlap.